 Guwahati police seize contraband drugs worth Rs 14 cr, nabs accused

-New Delhi [India], December 14 (ANI): Guwahati city police on Tuesday night arrested a person and seized a large quantity of contraband drugs worth more than Rs 14 crore.
+Guwahati (Assam) [India], December 14 (ANI): Guwahati police on Wedneday arrested a person and seized contraband drugs worth more than Rs 14 crore from his possession.